oscal-club/awesome-oscal/README.md

 ## Tools

+- [GovReadyQ](github.com/GovReady/govready/): An open source, self-service GRC tool to automate security assessments and compliance from [@gregelin](https://github.com/gregelin) and the GovReady crew.
+It focuses on import and export of OSCAL data models.

 - [pyOSCAL-Builder](https://gitlab.com/shrgroup/oss/python/pyoscal-builder): Python scripts and tools to create a Python library to process OSCAL data, developed by the clever [@mruge](https://github.com/mruge).
 Built on a library to generate [Python classes](https://gitlab.com/shrgroup/oss/python/pyoscal) from Metaschema.

 ## Blog Posts